 What is wrong with the fashion industry?
 Edit: While common glossy magazine readers are ranting and whining about how there are no real women featured in them the magazines are seeking out the models that look nothing like real, ordinary women.
 Where is the logic?
 On the other side, there are parents who let their offsprings be exposed to highly sexualized industries.
 It’s just too obvious that child models don’t belong in fashion.
 Boundaries exist for a reason.

-- child models
+- child models hot

 - child fashion models

-- kid models
+- children models photo

-- child fashion model
+- child model photo

-- fashion child models
+- news child models

 - modeling and fashion picture